Sheuli Azim

-Sheuli Azim (শিউলী আজিম; born 2001) is a Bangladeshi professional footballer who plays as a right-back or a centre-back for Paro FC Women and the Bangladesh women's national football team.
-She previously played for the Bangladesh U-16 and the Bangladesh U-14, that won AFC U-14 Girls' Regional Championship – South and Central in 2015 in Nepal.
-She currently plays football at the Kolsindur High School in Mymensingh.
-She played all five matches at 2017 AFC U-16 Women's Championship qualification in Group C held in Dhaka.
-She has also played for the Bangladesh women's national futsal team.
+Sheuli Azim Marak (শিউলী আজিম মারাক /bn/; born 20 December 2001) is a Bangladeshi professional footballer who plays as a right-back or a centre-back for Rajshahi Stars and the Bangladesh women's national football team.

+Besides, she has also played for the Bangladesh women's futsal team.

 Early years

-Sheuli Azim was born on 20 December 2001 to a Garo family in Kolsindur, Dhobaura, Mymensingh district.
+Sheuli Azim (Ajim) was born on 20 December 2001 to a Garo family in Kolsindur, Dhobaura, Mymensingh district.

 Early career

 Sheuli first played in 2011 Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament for Kalsindur Government Primary School.

 Club career

+Paro

-In 2025, Sheuli Azim joined Bhutan Women's National League club Paro FC.
+In 2025, Sheuli Azim joined Bhutan Women's National League club Paro.

+Rajshahi Stars

+On 22 December 2025, she joined Rajshahi Stars.

 International career

 Sheuli Azim was selected to the Bangladesh girls' U-17 team for the 2017 AFC U-16 Women's Championship qualification – Group C matches.
 She played first time at the tournament in the match against Iran girls' U-17 on 27 August 2016.
 She capped 5 times for the U-17 nationals.
 Being group C champion, Bangladesh have qualified for the 2017 AFC U-16 Women's Championship in Thailand in September 2017.